SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 A few years after their completion, many of them again came under attack by the House Un-American Activities Committee.

-Fortunately, no additional revisions were made, so the ones you see today are the final murals as of 1948.
+Fortunately, no additional revisions were made, so you see the final murals as of 1948 when you visit.

 Refregier grew up in Russia and was believed to be communist.
 His interpretation of the history of San Francisco was slightly different from what the US Government wanted on the walls of the Rincon Center.
-This is the reason many of them came under review and so many revisions had to be made before the project was finally completed.
+This is why many of them came under review, and so many revisions had to be made before the project was finally completed.

-Here are just a few of the murals you will see when you visit the Rincon Center.
+Here are a few murals you will see when you visit the Rincon Center.

 This mural showcases the explorer Sir Francis Drake.
-He is said to be the one to have discovered the area now known as San Francisco.
+He is said to have discovered the area now known as San Francisco.

 You will often see these blank globes in explorer murals as a sign that so much in the world is yet to be discovered.